 Following these changes, we found little difference between manifest performance behind the CDN and not behind the CDN.
 Both AWS and Microsoft Azure performed comparably in both setups.
 The CDN didn’t report any issues with the performance and load.

-The CDN plays a vital role in any media service’s success, delivering a high-quality viewer experience at scale.
+The CDN is vital to any media service’s success, delivering a high-quality viewer experience at scale.
 While virtually all OTT services rely on the CDN for content distribution, many miss an opportunity to tap into the CDN’s power to guard their services against DDoS attacks.
 A CDN can help in two powerful ways.
 First, the CDN's massive scale can match the scale of the largest of DDoS attacks.
-Second, the use of IP Anycast spreads any DDoS attack across multiple servers.
+Second, IP Anycast spreads any DDoS attack across multiple servers.
 Along with improved security, the CDN can also play a role in reducing manifest-client latency.

 Let us evaluate your security needs across your OTT infrastructure and suggest ways to increase your protection and performance levels.
 Connect with us now to learn more.